Blockchain in cross-border payments: 2025 guide

 Partners can help businesses go at their own pace.
 Some may simply want to offer cryptocurrency at the checkout or payment gateway, and then automatically settle in fiat, so the cryptocurrency never hits their balance sheet.

-Others will want to go all in, with crypto-bank accounts from which they can trade and pay others.
+Others will want to go all in, with crypto wallets from which they can trade and pay others.
 So breadth of capability should be a key criteria for selecting the right blockchain payments partner.

-Additionally, the fintech partner can advise and enable multi-rail operations.
+Additionally, the fintech partner can advise and enable multi-rail payments.
 This allows a business to leverage the most effective infrastructure for specific situations and markets, using a mix of blockchain and fiat systems in isolation, in parallel, or in conjunction to optimise for speed and cost.
+For example, BVNK's Layer1 infrastructure enables businesses and fintechs to combine fiat and stablecoin payment rails to speed up global payments.

 Conclusion

-The blockchain payments industry has witnessed remarkable growth in the realm of cross-border transactions.
-By offering faster settlements, reduced costs and enhanced security, blockchain technology has the potential to revolutionise the way businesses process payments and transfer funds internationally.
+The stablecoin payments industry has witnessed remarkable growth in the realm of cross-border transactions.
+By offering faster settlements, reduced costs and enhanced security, blockchain technology is transforming the way businesses process payments and move money internationally.

 With increasing adoption by financial institutions and customers, maturing regulations and standards, and innovations that layer on more speed and scalability, the future of blockchain in cross-border payments looks bright.